comunica/Article-ISWC2018-Demo/content/comunica.md

 The current collection of Comunica modules offers more functionality than the original TPF client.
 The [default configuration](https://github.com/comunica/comunica/blob/master/packages/actor-init-sparql/config/config-default.json)
 allows users to query different kinds of Linked Data besides TPF interfaces.
-We provide support for SPARQL endpoints, Linked Data documents and [HDT](cite:cites hdt) files.
+We also provide support for SPARQL endpoints, Linked Data documents and [HDT](cite:cites hdt) files.
-These can all be combined in a single federated query by making use of the federated TPF algorithm and using Comunica modules to allow triple pattern queries on those different source types.
+These can all be combined in a single federated query by making use of the federated TPF algorithm and utilizing Comunica modules to allow triple pattern queries on those different source types.